 2019 ETA Fission Product Production Experiment

-What is the impact of nuclear data covariance on the simulated results?
-It is expected that including nuclear data uncertainty will in- crease the relative error by approximately 1% for integrated and well un- derstood reactions and may extend over 10% for less studied reactions thereby dominating Monte Carlo statistical uncertainty.
+What is the effect of nuclear data covariance on the simulated results?
+It is expected that including nuclear data uncertainty will in- crease the relative error by approximately 1% for integrated and well un- derstood reactions and may extend over 10% for less studied reactions, thereby dominating Monte Carlo statistical uncertainty.

 Does the activation foil pack have sufficient coverage of the neu- tron spectrum to be used for unfolding?
 Previous work indicated

-that the current foil pack design has poor coverage in the epithermal re- gion and is not sufficient to robustly unfold the neutron spectrum should the model deviate from experimental results.
-Incorporation of better foil characteristics will improve this deficiency, and the performance can be tested through unfolding the ETA generated neutron spectrum using per- turbed samples generated from including the nuclear data uncertainty.
+that the current foil pack design has poor coverage in the epithermal re- gion and is not sufficient to robustly unfold the neutron spectrum, should the model deviate from experimental results.
+Incorporation of better foil characteristics will improve this deficiency, and the performance can be tested through unfolding the ETA-generated neutron spectrum using per- turbed samples generated from including the nuclear data uncertainty.

 ETA SPNS Characterization